vasylenko/devdosvid.blog/content/posts/2020/2020-08-25-terraform-cli-shortcuts/index.md

 ---
 date: "2020-08-25T00:00:00Z"
 description: A bunch of small tools I use to simplify Terraform workflow
+summary: A bunch of small tools I use to simplify Terraform workflow
 images: ["2020-08-25-terraform-cli-shortcuts.jpg"]
 cover:
   image: 2020-08-25-terraform-cli-shortcuts.jpg